Gokyo Valley Trek

 Do you make it to your destinations as planned?
 Often this depends on the unpredictable weather in the mountains.
 However, it can also depend on your own physical condition.

 Do you like walking, have you done trekking at altitude more often and do you sport twice a week on average?
 With a little extra training, you’ll soon be ready for this beautiful trekking in the Nepalese Himalayas.

 Is this the first time that you are trekking at altitude?
 Make sure you are well prepared.
 This is important for your safety, but also for that of your team.
 Make sure you start six months in advance with an hour’s walk twice a week.
-Read this blog post and get fit for trekking in Nepal.
+Click here for a complete training schedule to prepare you for your adventure.

 Trekking in Nepal requires decent gear.
 Especially the basics like an 80-90l backpack and quality trekking socks.
 Read an extensive blog here about what to bring with you.

 – Travel insurance

 – Credit card (make sure you have $500 available on your card in case evacuation by helicopter is required)